miguelmorais7/DesignTests/README.md

 # DesignTests
-Tests of different types of web design, layouts and features using HTML and CSS
+Tests of different types of web design, layouts and features using HTML and CSS.
+Number of individual projects at the moment: 4

 ## Glowing Gradient Border Effects - HTML/CSS
 ![](/images/Glowing-Gradient-Border.png?w=512)